California Fly Drive Holidays

 As well as The Grand Canyon, one of the seven natural wonders of the world, Arizona is a state of Old West legends, Native American and Hispanic heritage and also home to sun drenched cities, spas and dazzling resorts.
 Blessed with bright sunshine and fine weather year round, the region has some of the most varied landscapes on the planet.

 National Parks: The Grand Canyon and The Petrified Forest.

 Don't miss: The Grand Canyon – over a mile deep, 277 miles long and 10 miles wide in places.

 Utah – The Beehive State

-With five fantastic national parks, 42 state parks, 6 national forests, 7 national monuments and 13 ski areas there are many good reasons to visit Utah.
-With the unlimited recreational opportunities, exciting cities like Salt Lake City and Ogden, the Beehive state is truly a place where cities, mountains, rivers and cultures converge.
+With five fantastic national parks, 42 state parks, 6 national forests, 7 national monuments and 13 ski areas, there are many good reasons to visit Utah.
+With unlimited recreational opportunities and exciting cities like Salt Lake City and Ogden, the Beehive state is truly a place where cities, mountains, rivers and cultures converge.